zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: string
           :required: false

-     - A link pointing to a image of the product sold.
+     - A link pointing to an image of the product sold.

    * - ``productUrl``